NeserCode/NSearchBox/README.md

-# atmo-tools
+# atom-tools
-Use atmo to code some tools.
+Use atom（electron） to code some tools.